Kodai0531/Unsupervised_analysis_project/README.md

 ### Preprocessing

--   Removed redundant index column ('Unnamed:0\').

 -   Dropped duplicates and missing values.

--   Encoded categorical attributes into integers and standardized numerical features for uniformity.
+-   Encoded categorical attributes for uniformity.

--   Randomly sampled 10,000 tracks for analysis.
+-   Random sampling of 10,000 tracks for analysis.

 ------------------------------------------------------------------------